soumik12345/safeguards/README.md

 pinned: false
 ---

-# Guardrails-Genie
+# Safeguards

-Guardrails-Genie is a tool that helps you implement guardrails in your LLM applications.
+Safeguards is a tool that helps you implement guardrails in your LLM applications.

 ## Installation